 Group Health Plans.
 Genworth shall, or shall cause one of its Affiliates to, cause the Genworth Plans to waive any pre-existing conditions limitation and recognize expenses incurred by a U.S. Employee prior to the Trigger Date for purposes of out-of-pocket maximums and deductibles with respect to the calendar year in which the Trigger Date occurs.

 Group Health Plans.
-The Borrowers and each Subsidiary (a) provide COBRA Continuation Coverage under group health plans for separating employees in accordance with the provisions of Code ss.4980B(f) and (b) are in compliance with the provisions of ss.1862(b)(1) of the Social Security Act.
+The Borrower and each Subsidiary (a) provide COBRA Continuation Coverage under group health plans for separating employees in accordance with the provisions of Code ss.4980B(f), (b) are in compliance with the provisions of ss.1862(b)(1) of the Social Security Act, and (c) are in compliance with the provisions of the Health Insurance Portability and Accountability Act of 1996.

 Group Health Plans.
 Effective as of the Closing Date, Buyer shall maintain, cause an ERISA Affiliate of Buyer to maintain, or cause ASFC to continue to maintain, for the benefit of all Transferred Employees and their dependents, any group health plan maintained by ASFC and any of ASFC's Subsidiaries or a group health plan that either (i) provides coverage under the same terms and conditions (within the meaning of proposed Treasury regulation section 1.162-26, Q&A 18) as were applicable to the Transferred Employees immediately before the Closing Date or (ii) satisfies the requirements of Code section 4980B(f)(2)(B)(iv), until at least December 31, 1998.
 To the extent that Buyer or any of its affiliates has the power and authority to do so without unreasonable cost, Buyer or its affiliates shall cause any waiting period, pre-existing condition exclusion, or evidence-of-insurability requirement under any plan, program or arrangement maintained or contributed to by Buyer and providing health, life insurance or disability coverage to be waived with respect to any Transferred Employee who accepts employment with the Buyer.